Kalady

-Kalady or Kaladi is a town located between Angamaly and Perumbavoor, east of the Periyar river, near to Malayattoor in Ernakulam district of Kerala, India, not far from Cochin International Airport.
+Kalady or Kaladi is a town located between Angamaly and Perumbavoor, east of the Periyar River, near Malayattoor in Ernakulam district of Kerala, India, not far from Cochin International Airport.
 It is notable as the birthplace of 9th century Indian philosopher Adi Shankara.

+History

+Kalady was under Thekkemadom kingship, a kerala based Shankara Acharya mutt.
+In 1906 properties of paternal house of Sree Shankaracharya Kappilly was acquired by Proceedings of the Government of Travancore by Maharaja of Travancore by Diwan Madhav Rao Gazette 1374 R452 dated 27th Jan 1906[PuraRekha Department Kerala].
+This acquisition was along with the burial ground of Aryamba mother of Shankaracharya maintained till acquisition with daily lamp of respects by family of Shankara Acharya Kappilly, on a black lamp post well inscribed 'Thekke Madom Vaka' in Malayalam script.